NREL/HPC/Containers/singularity.md

 This example shows how to create a CentOS 7 singularity image with openmpi installed.
 It requires root/admin privileges to create the image so must be run on a user's computer with singularity installed.
 After creation, the image can be copied to Eagle and run.

-1. Create a new recipe based on singularityhub/centos:latest
+**Step 1**: Create a new recipe based on singularityhub/centos:latest
 ```
 echo "Bootstrap: shub
 From: singularityhub/centos:latest
 " > centos-mpi.recipe
 ```
-2. Install development tools and enable epel repository after bootstrap is created
+**Step 2**: Install development tools and enable epel repository after bootstrap is created
 ```
 echo "%post
   yum -y groupinstall "Development Tools"
   yum -y install https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm
 " >> centos-mpi.recipe
 ```
-3. Download, compile and install openmpi 2.1
+**Step 3**: Download, compile and install openmpi 2.1
 ```
 echo "
 curl -O https://download.open-mpi.org/release/open-mpi/v2.1/openmpi-2.1.2.tar.bz2